-The opioid epidemic has harmed many people in our community.
+The opioid epidemic harmed many people in our community.
 Pharmaceutical companies contributed to this crisis with their deceptive marketing campaigns.
 When there is harm to the people, there should be accountability for the corporations.
 I sued Big Pharma to hold them accountable and to recoup money for our taxpayers.

 This will be a tough fight, but I am always willing to fight the good fight for you.
 And I am confident we will prevail.

 With our High Priority Offender program, we are vigorously prosecuting the small percentage of the criminals who are committing a large percentage of the crimes.
 We use data and technology to objectively identify these career criminals.
 This innovative program, the first on the west coast, is reducing crime, reducing bias, and making our community safer.

 We are also leaders in prosecuting “cold cases.”
 With our partners in the Tacoma Police Department and the F.B.I., we have repeatedly achieved justice for victims and for the community.
 We recently charged suspects in the 1986 murders of Jennifer Bastian and Michella Welch.
 With advances in DNA technology, justice delayed does not have to be justice denied.